Skip to content

 By Francis Bacon, 1953

-Bacon was a leading figure in twentieth century British art, known for his raw and unsettling images of the human figure.
-Interestingly, he claimed he never actually saw the Velázquez painting in person, even when he was in Rome where it hangs.
-He preferred to work from photographs and reproductions instead.
-The screaming mouth is thought to borrow from a still in the silent film Battleship Potemkin, where a wounded woman cries out.
-The result is one of a whole series of "screaming popes" Bacon painted, each one exploring fear, isolation, and the darker side of being human.
+Bacon stood among the most important British artists of the twentieth century, famous for images of the human body that unsettle rather than soothe.
+Curiously, he claimed he never saw the Velázquez painting for himself, even during a trip to Rome where it hangs.
+He preferred working from photographs and reproductions.
+The gaping mouth is thought to come from a scene in the silent film Battleship Potemkin, where a wounded woman shrieks in terror.
+This canvas belongs to a whole series of "screaming popes" that Bacon painted, each one wrestling with fear, loneliness, and the raw edges of human experience.

 AI This particular version has been edited using AI technology to reveal the original painting in its entirety.